OSeMOSYS-FlexTool-integration/OSeMOSYS-FlexTool/README.md

 3. Run `Read_OSeMOSYS`.
     ![run_read](./docs/run_read_osemosys.png)
 4. Before running `OSeMOSYS to Ines` one might need to modify `Timeslices to Time` or `OSeMOSYS to ines settings`.
 You can open them by double clicking the file path or just searching them from the folder.
-    + `Timeslices to Time` contains the timeline to be created an the timeslice corresponding to each timestep.
+    + `Timeslices to Time` contains the timeline to be created and the timeslice corresponding to each timestep.
+It will create timeseries using the value from that timeslice.
+As you will probably replace these averaged timeseries with the better ones later, it does not matter that much which timeslice you are using.
 An example full year csv-file comes with this repository.
     + `OSeMOSYS to ines settings`  contains generic data settings for the transformation.
         + Default values for the data that does not exist.
-Like default unitsize and unlimited_unit_capacity.
+For example, default unitsize and unlimited_unit_capacity.
         + Unit conversion factors.
 The OSeMOSYS supports free units, but for the Ines and FlexTool these are fixed.
 Check what units you are using and if you need to change the factors
 5. Run `OSeMOSYS to Ines` and `ines_to_flextool`.
 You can check how the ines data looks like, but you won't need it.
 Now you should have transformed the OSeMOSYS model to FlexTool.

 6. Add timeseries.
-As a timeslice model OSeMOSYS does not include timeseries, but they are essential for flexiblity considerations.
+As a timeslice model, OSeMOSYS does not include timeseries, but they are essential for flexiblity considerations.
 At this point you should familiarize yourself with the use of the FlexTool. https://irena-flextool.github.io/flextool/tutorial/
 The timeseries you should add are:
     + Demand: The parameter is node -- `inflow`
     + VRE production profiles: profile -- `profile`